lucalista/shinestacker/README.md

 ## Documentation

-Schedule the desired actions in a job, then run the job.

 ### Job creation

+Create a jobm then schedule the desired actions in a job, then run the job.

 ```python
 job = StackJob(name, working_path)